iamsayan/wp-last-modified-info/readme.txt

 = How this plugin works? =

-This plugin hooks into WordPress content area and displays last modified information on posts and pages.
+This plugin hooks into the WordPress content area and displays the last modified information on posts and pages.

 = Will it require editing code to show Last Modified date? =